-It takes at least an hour of warm up time to get the best performance out of the amplifier.
+It takes about an hour of warm up time to get the best performance out of the amplifier.
 It will take that long to reach operating temperature and exhibit lowest distortion and noise.
 This is not a subjective judgement, but based on actual distortion and noise measurements.
-You may find somewhat greater residual noise coming through the loudspeaker when the amplifier is first turned on, but it will decrease as the amplifier warms up.
+Many customers have reported that longer warm up yields more improvement.